Blog > Articles

 • For all patients, having regular appointments with the healthcare team and communicating with the medical team about any changes noted while on Wegovy helps the medical team to catch any concerning symptoms more quickly and appropriately address potential risks.

-Implementing Lifestyle Changes when Taking Wegovy
+Implementing lifestyle changes when taking Wegovy

 From before Wegovy side effects start until after side effects of Wegovy go away, there are many simple lifestyle changes that can be beneficial for reducing side effects and improving well-being while on Wegovy.
 These include: